arcilli/investsuite-api-docs/docs/scenarios/cash_movements.md

     We assume there is an integration between the Broker/Custodian and the Core Banking System (eg. through end-of-day files), which is master of the `counter_account` and handles the corresponding cash transfers.

 1. The **Client** issues a withdrawal in the app.
 2. **InvestSuite** moves the cash at the broker from the customer's subaccount to the bank's home account.
 InvestSuite will manage keeping the Transactions and Portfolio Holdings up to date (asynchronously).
+When this process completes, **InvestSuite** sends a notification to the Customer.
-3. The **Core Banking System** transfers the cash to the customer's `counter_account`.
+4. The **Core Banking System** transfers the cash to the customer's `counter_account`.
-4. The **Client Middleware** notifies InvestSuite that the payment has occurred (see [here](../concepts/events.md#withdrawal-executed-event)).
-6. **InvestSuite** sends a notification to the Customer.